ligato/docs/docs/plugins/connection-plugins.md

   - "foo:bar"
 ```

-If `server-cert-file` and `server-key-file` are defined, the server requires HTTPS instead of HTTP for all of its endpoints.
+If you define `server-cert-file` and `server-key-file`, the server requires HTTPS instead of HTTP for all of its endpoints.

-`client-cert-files` is the list of the root certificate authorities (CA) the server uses to validate client certificates.
-If the list is _NOT_ empty, only clients who provide a valid certificate are allowed to access the server.
+`client-cert-files` - list of the root certificate authorities (CA) the server uses to validate client certificates.
+If you have at least one entry in this list, only clients who provide a valid certificate can access the server.

-`client-basic-auth` allows one to define user/password credentials permitting access to the server.
+`client-basic-auth` - lets you to define user/password credentials permitting access to the server.
 The config option defines a static list of allowed user(s).
-If the list is _NOT_ empty, default staticAuthenticator is instantiated.
-Alternatively, you can implement custom authenticator and inject it into the plugin.
-This would be applicable if you wanted to read credentials from etcd.
+If you have at least one entry in this list, the default staticAuthenticator is instantiated.
+Alternatively, you can implement an custom authenticator, and inject it into the plugin.
+You would use this approach if you need to read credentials from etcd.

 ---

 **Example**

-In order to generate self-signed certificates, use the following commands:
+To generate self-signed certificates, use the following commands:

 ```bash
 #generate key for "Our Certificate Authority"